Authors: Dr. John Bowen and Dr. Jean-Paul Rodrigue

 Economic activities classified under direct effects generate airport revenues.
 Airlines pay landing fees, gate charges, and other fees generally related to the size of the aircraft.
 For instance, an airline flying an Airbus A380 into Narita Airport near Tokyo would pay about $10,200 per landing in mid-2019; landing an Airbus A320 at the same airport cost about $2,000.
 Airports also generate revenue from per passenger charges, parking, and rental income from concessionaires.
 These and other non -aeronautical revenues represent about 40 percent of airport revenues globally and are more important at larger hubs (e.g., they represented 53 percent of revenue at Dubai International in 2014).

 Non-aeronautical revenue has grown rapidly over the past few decades as major airports have become retail destinations instead of just places to speed through en route to somewhere else.
 Still, this key revenue stream is under threat from numerous directions: Uber, Lyft, and other car-sharing services are cutting into parking revenue, and slow security screening has cut into the time available for people to shop in airports.
 Three other factors complicate retail services within an airport terminal.
-First, space is usually at a premium, so stores and restaurants cannot maintain a large inventory, limiting options, and the ability to accommodate unforeseen demand.
+First, space is usually at a premium, so stores and restaurants cannot maintain a large inventory, limiting options and the ability to accommodate unforeseen demand.
 Second, all inventory must go through security measures, usually off-hours, so inventory cannot be replenished in real-time.
-Third, due to time constraints, customers need to be served quickly, which usually involves more staff to process transactions.
+Third, customers need to be served quickly due to time constraints, which usually involves more staff to process transactions.

 More importantly, airports compete more fiercely for business than in the past.
 In this regard, the rise of the low-cost carriers (LCCs) is important because one dimension of some LCCs’ business model is service via lower-cost secondary (alternative) airports.
 In Belgium, for instance, Ryanair and other LCCs have made Charleroi South Brussels Airport a real alternative gateway to the region surrounding the EU capital.
 By 2017, Ryanair served 80 regular destinations from Charleroi, with the airport handling about 7.7 million passengers (on Ryanair and other LCCs) while Brussels National handled 24.8 million passengers.
 The carrier was initially attracted to the airport by a variety of subsidies and other financial incentives from the local and regional governments.
 While the European Commission later ruled that some of those arrangements violated European competition policy, the stakes are so high in attracting and retaining air services that governments are sure to continue to promote their airports aggressively.

 The distance of airports from the city they serve and the time many users are spending to access them underline a key question concerning the regional development impact of any airport: which stakeholder benefits the most?
 Even in an era of low-cost carriers, aviation remains an expensive mode, but rising incomes make it increasingly accessible in developing economies.
 An airport may be a gateway, much as Senegal hopes its new international airport will be a gateway to and from West Africa, but access to the gate is subject to several restrictions.
-The cost of a ticket excludes some, others by their lack of the documentation required to pass security screens or visa restrictions for international travel.
-A central theme in contemporary geography research on airports concerns the tension between their role as places of possibility, fluidity, and mobility on the one hand and the economic, social and political disparities in their access on the other.
-The challenge in aviation’s second century is not just to build the infrastructure to keep pace with a rising volume of traffic, but to construct an air transport system that lifts a larger share of the global population.
+The cost of a ticket excludes some, others because they lack the documentation required to pass security screens or visa restrictions for international travel.
+A central theme in contemporary geography research on airports concerns the tension between their role as places of possibility, fluidity, and mobility on the one hand and the economic, social, and political disparities in their access on the other.

 - Appold, S.J. and J.D.
 Kasarda (2013) “The Airport City Phenomenon: Evidence from Large US Airports”, Urban Studies, Vol. 50, No. 6, pp. 1239-1259.